 Hume & Hovell ExpeditionPrint Page

 The cairn commemorates the Hume and Hovell expedition which camped at the site in 1824.
+The cairn was unveiled in 1924, the centenary year of the event.

 In 1824, Hamilton Hume and William Hovell led an expedition of discovery to find new grazing land for the colony.
 They and their party trekked south from Appin to Lake George, then on into Victoria, keeping west of the Great Dividing Range and ending up at Corio Bay, on the Victorian coast, where present day Geelong is situated.
 Hovell mistakenly believed they had arrived at Westernport, and did not realise his mistake until after his return.